PDAL/PDAL/doc/stages/filters.sort.md

 dimensions

-: A list of dimensions in the order on which to sort the points. \[Required\]
+: A list of dimensions by which to sort points.
+When multiple dimensions are specified points are sorted [lexicographically](https://en.wikipedia.org/wiki/Lexicographic_order), where the first dimension listed is most significant and the last listed is least significant.
+This follows how multi-column sort works in most spreadsheet and data analysis programs.  \[Required\]

 order

-: The order in which to sort, ASC or DESC \[Default: "ASC"\]
+: The order in which to sort, ASC or DESC.
+This applies to all dimensions. \[Default: "ASC"\]

+algorithm

+: Use a NORMAL or a [STABLE](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) sorting algorithm.
+This option will be respected only when sorting by a single dimension. \[Default: "NORMAL"\]

 ```{include} filter_opts.md
 ```